-When choosing an ITAD (IT Asset Disposal) partner, make sure that they provide you with comprehensive audit trails so you know where your hardware is at all times and its final destination, i.e., whether equipment is resold, reused or recycled.
-Regardless of the route your hardware takes, you must consider your options and make sure that data stored on the hardware has been securely erased.
+You should ensure when choosing an ITAD (IT Asset Disposal) partner that they provide you with comprehensive audit trails, to ensure you know where your hardware is at all times and its final destination, i.e., whether the equipment is resold, reused or recycled.
+Regardless of the route your hardware takes, you must consider your options for ensuring that you securely erase any data you store on hardware.

-There are four methods that can be considered and in some cases, a combination of these methods may be necessary to achieve the result you require.
+There are three main methods that you can consider and in some cases, a combination of these methods may be necessary to achieve the result you require.
 This is dependent on your own internal policies as well as the type of media you have to dispose of.

 Options for secure data removal include:

-Data wiping/overwriting – This is the most popular method of data erasure, as it allows for the resale/reuse of devices while ensuring that the data has been safely removed.
+Data wiping/overwriting – This is the most popular method of data erasure, as it allows for the resale/reuse of devices whilst ensuring the safe removal of all data.
 There are many software data erasure solutions on the market that allow for complete data removal and a report to prove that it has been erased properly.
-You should be sure that any process for wiping or overwriting data is completed in line with the National Cybersecurity Center (NCSC) standards.
-You should also ask your provider what will happen to any drives that cannot be wiped using software – will these be physically destroyed?
-What about solid state or hybrid drives?
-How does your chosen provider handle these technologies?
+You should look to ensure that any process for wiping or overwriting data complies with NCSC (previously CESG) standards.
+You should also ensure you ask your provider what will happen to any drives that cannot be wiped using software – will these be physically destroyed?
+What about solid-state or hybrid drives – how does your chosen provider handle these technologies?

-Degaussing – A process that uses a strong electromagnetic field to destroy all magnetically recorded data, leaving the domains on hard drives and floppy discs in random patterns with no preference in orientation, thereby rendering previous data unrecoverable.
-When choosing a Degausser, keep in mind that it must be independently tested and verified and approved by NCSC.
+Degaussing – using a device that produces a strong electromagnetic field to destroy all magnetically recorded data, leaving the domains on hard drives in random patterns with no preference to orientation, thereby rendering previous data unrecoverable.
+When choosing a Degausser you should also ensure that it has been approved by NCSC, as this ensures it is has been independently tested and verified.

 Implications of improper sanitization